 Trails of the Angeles: 100 Hikes in the San Gabriels.
 Since then, this classic book has been my primary guide for exploring my local mountains.

-I've hiked more than 40 (or some portion) of the 100 hikes listed in Robinson's trail guide.
+I've hiked more than 50 (or some portion) of the 100 hikes listed in Robinson's trail guide.
 Some of them I've done multiple times.
 So in balancing weather, seasons, time, transportation, and availability of hiking partners, I keep clicking away at the 100 hikes.
 I don't have a goal of hiking all 100, but there are at least a dozen more that I have my eyes on.
 And of course I've done many hikes in the San Gabriels that are not listed in Robinson's book.

 There are two other authors who have proved helpful to me.
 One is Jerry Schad and his Afoot & Afield in Los Angeles County.
 He lists 103 hikes in the San Gabriels.
 And then there is John McKinney and his Los Angeles County: A Day Hiker's Guide.
 He lists 161 hikes in the Los Angeles, area, with 46 of them in the San Gabriels.
 (See my Books page for reviews of these top three trial guidebooks.)

-My other favorite hiking area is the Tahoe National Forest (Northern Calif.), where we vacationed many summers since 1993.
 So whether it's in the San Gabriels, the San Bernardinos, Lake Tahoe, the Mojave Desert, or our local urban trails, hiking has provided me with a great satisfaction.
 My Hike Log records various hikes I've done since 1993.

-My Hiking Philosophy.
 I've often contemplated what it is about hiking that I love so much.
 I think for me, part of the satisfaction of hiking is the aspects of exploration and conquest.
 I thoroughly enjoy exploring and discovering new places.
 I tend to be a destination hiker, being driven to hike to an interesting place.
 My favorite destinations are mountain peaks, but I also enjoy hiking to waterfalls, abandoned mines, or other noteworthy places.
 Just hiking along a trail is not nearly as satisfying for me as climbing to the top of a mountain.
 And as a person of faith, when I stand on a mountain summit my heart is drawn to worship the Creator.

 But in spite of my peak-bagging bent, I also find something very wholesome and gratifying about sauntering alongside a shade-covered creek, just soaking in the life-giving essence of pure nature.
 I love leaving the concrete jungle and finding sanctuary in the great outdoors.
 And I can think of no better way to do that than to hike: putting one foot in front of the other and experiencing my environment in the same manner as man has been doing since the dawn of time.
 What did Adam and Eve do in the Garden?
 Among other things, they hiked.
 And so I hike.